davidkopp/termux-scripts/README.md

 _Note: Creating symlinks in the `.shortcuts` directory that link to scripts outside of the directory are not allowed anymore (see [here](https://github.com/termux/termux-widget/issues/57))._

 After exiting Termux, you can open your launcher’s widget menu, select Termux:Widget and place it on your home screen.

+### Setup automatic sync

 To automatically commit and sync changes I use the Termux add-on [Termux:Tasker](https://github.com/termux/termux-tasker).
+My Tasker profile configuration (simplified):

+-   Trigger:
+    -   Every 1h
+    -   Wifi Connected
+-   Task "Git Sync":
+    -   Flash with text (e.g. "Git sync")
+    -   Termux:
+        -   Executable: `sync.sh`
+        -   ✔ Wait for result for commands
+        -   Timeout: 30 seconds

+Mathis Gauthey has also published a great tutorial with some helpful screenshots: [How to Use Obsidian Git Sync on Android](https://mathisgauthey.github.io/how-to-use-obsidian-git-sync-on-android/)

 As an alternative you can also setup a cronjob (see [here](https://forum.obsidian.md/t/guide-using-git-to-sync-your-obsidian-vault-on-android-devices/41887) for advice).

 ## Update script git-sync.sh